scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Glaucon:** I'm gonna send an email, but not to my friend
 **Glaucon:** I'm gonna send it to someone in Zimbabwe
 **Glaucon:** I send the email
-**Glaucon:** Does my router, ask both my friend's router, as well as the ISPs' gateway about that IP I'm looking for?
+**Glaucon:** Does my router, ask both my friend's router, as well as the ISP's gateway about that IP I'm looking for?
 **Glaucon:** does it contact every gateway it's directly connected to, and whichever does actually have the gateway responds?
 **Glaucon:** and what if I want to connect directly to my friend, and I can connect directly through his router, or by going through the ISP and back, can my router figure out that one router has a shorter route, and automatically chose that?